dhgrs/chainer-VQ-VAE/README.md

     - The number of output channels of causal dilated convolution layers.
 This is splited into tanh and sigmoid so the number of hidden units is half of this number.
 - skip_channels
     - The number of channels of skip connections and last projection layer.
-- use_logistic
-    - If `True` use mixture of logistics.
 - n_mixture
     - The number of logistic distribution.
 It is used only `use_logistic` is `True`.
 - log_scale_min
     - The number for stability.
 It is used only `use_logistic` is `True`.
-- embed_channels
+- global_condition_dim
     - The dimension of speaker embeded-vector.
-- use_deconv
+- local_condition_dim
-    - If `True` use deconvolution layer.
-Else repeat quantized vector.
+    - The dimension of local contioning vectors.
 - dropout_zero_rate
     - The rate of `0` in dropout.
 If `0` doesn't apply dropout.